HL7/FHIRPath/input/pages/index.md

 A version of `select` that will repeat the `projection` and add items to the output collection only if they are not already in the output collection as determined by the [equals](#equals) (`=`) operator.

+This can be evaluated by adding all elements in the input collection to an input queue, then for each item in the input queue evaluate the repeat expression.
+If the result of the repeat expression is not in the output collection, add it to both the output collection and also the input queue.
+Processing continues until the input queue is empty.

 This function can be used to traverse a tree and selecting only specific children:

 ``` fhirpath